Danni in a dancer's pose

 Going through cancer changes you, but I actually think I am a better person now than I was before.

-The Show by Breast Cancer Now is a fashion show like no other.
-It’s more than a catwalk.
+The Show is more than a catwalk.
 More than just clothes.
 Our amazing models are people living with or beyond breast cancer.
-Using fashion, our models celebrate who they've become and reflect on their experiences of breast cancer.
+Our models celebrate who they've become and reflect on their experiences of breast cancer.

 The Show